aimms/how-to/Articles/292/292-identifying-error.rst

 Remarks about the above code:

-* line 6,7: the single ton set is constructed.
+* line 6,7: the singleton set is constructed.

 * line 8: the definition is evaluated.